dseguy/php-error-messages/messages/calling-%s()-on-an-object-is-deprecated.rst

 Changed Behavior
 ________________

+This error may appear following an evolution in behavior, in previous versions.
+See `passingObjectIsDeprecated <https://php-changed-behaviors.readthedocs.io/en/latest/behavior/passingObjectIsDeprecated.html>`_.

+Changed Behavior
+________________

-This error may appear in different PHP versions `passingObjectIsDeprecated <https://php-changed-behaviors.readthedocs.io/en/latest/behavior/passingObjectIsDeprecated.html>`_.
+This error may appear following an evolution in behavior, in previous versions.
+See `passingObjectIsDeprecated <https://php-changed-behaviors.readthedocs.io/en/latest/behavior/passingObjectIsDeprecated.html>`_.